Korey Lee Preview, Player Props: White Sox vs. Tigers

 Korey Lee At The Plate

-- Lee is hitting .125 with a home run and four walks.
+- Lee has a home run and four walks while hitting .118.

-- Lee has had a base hit in three of 11 games this season, and multiple hits once.
+- Lee has picked up a hit in three games this season (25.0%), including one multi-hit game.

-- He has homered in one of 11 games, and in 2.8% of his plate appearances.
+- He has gone deep in one of 12 games, and in 2.6% of his plate appearances.

 - Lee has an RBI in one game this season, and it was more than one in that game.

-- He has scored in three games this year (27.3%), but has had no multi-run games.
+- He has scored in three games this season (25.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.